-Randomise
+Randomise patch

-Press to randomise the parameter settings on the current parameter page or press to randomise the entire patch (parameter settings on every parameter page).
-However, note that the main output stage page is not randomised when you choose to randomise patch.
-If you do want to randomise the settings for the main output stage page then use on that page.
+Press to randomise the entire patch (parameter settings on every parameter page).
+However, note that the pitchs are not altered until the randomistation depth is 8 or greater and the main output stage page is not randomised until the depth value is 10.